(Formerly known as autoimmune hemolytic anemia or AIHA)

 Heparin, a natural anticoagulant, may be used as a preventive in hospitalized patients or in patients with predisposing factors for embolism.

 When something as threatening as a major disease emerges, it is natural to ask why it occurred.
 Unfortunately, if the patient is a dog, there is a good chance that there will be no answer to this question.
 Depending on which study you read, 60-75% of IMHA cases do not have apparent causes.

 In some cases, though, there is an underlying problem: something that triggered the reaction.
 A drug can induce a reaction that stimulates the immune system and ultimately mimics some sort of red blood cell membrane protein.
 Not only will the immune system seek the drug but it will seek proteins that closely resemble the drug and innocent red blood cells will be consequently destroyed.

 Drugs are not the only such stimuli; cancers can stimulate exactly the same reaction (especially hemangiosarcoma).

-The possible relationship between recent vaccination and IMHA development is one of the factors that has led most universities to go to an every-3-year schedule for the standard DHLPP vaccine for dogs rather than the traditional annual schedule.
+The possible relationship between recent vaccination and IMHA development is one of the factors which has led most veterinary universities to go to an every 3-year schedule for the standard DHPP vaccine for dogs rather than the traditional annual schedule.
 The role of vaccination as a trigger for this condition remains controversial as some studies show an association with recent vaccination and others show none.
 Vaccination involves immune stimulation, however, which may be something to avoid.
 Check with your veterinarian about how to proceed with future vaccinations.

 In cats, IMHA generally has one of two origins: feline leukemia virus infection or infection with a red blood cell parasite called Mycoplasma hemofelis (previously known as Hemobartonella felis).
 The underlying cause should be sought and addressed specifically in addition to immune suppressive therapy.